-Congratulations on your grant award
+Congratulations on your grant award!

-We are investing in your project because we believe you play an important role in helping to improve the lives of children and youth living with learning disabilities, intellectual disabilities, mental illness, or substance use disorders.
+We are investing in your project because we believe you play an important role in helping to improve the lives of young people living with learning disabilities, intellectual disabilities, mental illness, or substance use disorders.
 We look forward to our partnership throughout the duration of your grant -- and beyond.